Catchers and home plate go hand-in-hand. They do their work on and around the plate and depend on it to do their job successfully.

-Enjoy watching and listening to legendary Dodgers broadcaster Vin Scully as he briefly discusses this very topic.
+Enjoy watching and listening to legendary Dodgers broadcaster, the late Vin Scully, as he briefly discussed this very topic.

 Another theory about how home plate got its name is more symbolic.
 When the batter comes around to score, he or she finishes their play and is rewarded by symbolically returning back “home” to where they first started the play.

 The shape of home plate is a pentagon.

 Specifically, we call it an irregular pentagon because while it has five points and five sides like a pentagon, the sides are of unequal length.